coblox/2019-genesis-workshop/README.md

 Welcome to the workshop!

-If there are no instruction for your system (Mac/Ubuntu) then there is nothing to be done.
+If there are no instructions for your system (Mac/Ubuntu) then there is nothing to be done.

 # Slack channel